 The French quote "Ta gueule" explained

-Are included a complete guide of what it is and how to use it in everyday life with an audio example.
-And because we want you to learn efficiently, we also added some useful informations like dialogue example, synonym, slow pronunciation audio and more!
+Ready to find out everything you want to know about the funny idiom "Ta gueule"?
+It includes a detailed guide of what it is and how to use it in everyday life with an audio example.
+But that's not all, we also added useful things like dialogue example, slow pronunciation audio, synonym and more!

 English translation